Unveiling the Secrets of the sin x cos x Identity: A thorough look

 This elegant expression converts the product of sin x and cos x into a single sine function with a doubled angle.
 This simplification is incredibly useful for integration and simplification of more complex equations.

-Beyond the double angle, we can also utilize the product-to-sum formulas.
+Beyond the double angle, we can also make use of the product-to-sum formulas.
 These formulas express the product of two trigonometric functions as a sum or difference of other trigonometric functions.
 For sin x cos x, the relevant product-to-sum formula is:

 sin(x)cos(y) = (1/2)[sin(x+y) + sin(x-y)]